-Charters are surprisingly affordable, but price depends mainly on the size of the yacht and number of cabins.
-You can take advantage of seasonal specials to save on cost.
+Charters are surprisingly affordable, but the price depends mainly on the size of the yacht and the number of cabins.
+You can take advantage of seasonal specials to save on costs.

 They usually start at weekends, but depending on each yacht’s calendar, other days can be booked.
 Most yachts request between 24 and 48 hours turnaround between charters (e.g., if they drop off on a Monday, they are ready for pick up by either Tuesday or Wednesday).
 See What is a Charter?

 Charters usually last 7 days or longer.
 For charters less than 7 days , there is a different rate calculated .
 Check out our specials page.
 Summer Season is May 1 to Dec 14, Winter Season is Dec 15 to April 30, and Festive Season is Christmas and New Year; either 2 separate weeks or 10 days.

 Large carriers fly into Puerto Rico, St Thomas, St Maarten and Antigua.
 Then a smaller regional airline brings you to the BVI.
 If you fly into St Thomas there is a ferry service to the BVI, however lots of yachts can now pick up and drop off in USVI.
 If you do decide to take a ferry to BVI make sure to checkout the last ferry times.
 See How to arrive.

 YES it is highly recommended for you and your fellow passengers.
 Whether it’s for unexpected trip cancellation, extreme weather, or medical considerations, it is essential that you are fully covered.
 See How to Book.